 For art, the Smithsonian American Art Museum and National Portrait Gallery (same building) are the best bets for viewing art and learning of American history at the same time.
 The Presidential Portraits in the NPG are iconic.
 If you love art, you should also stop by the National Gallery of Art, which has Renaissance to modern European and American art.
 It’s a great museum but for a national gallery, it doesn’t have a wide range of art.
-There are a few other smaller art galleries in my other DC blog post, but I wouldn’t prioritise them.
+There are a few other smaller art galleries but I wouldn’t prioritise them.

 You should also stop by Ford’s Theatre (where Abraham Lincoln was shot) because it’s downtown and one of the oldest remaining buildings in the area.
 There’s a museum inside if you’re interested in Lincoln and the assassination, and you can also head across the street to Petersen House, where Lincoln died.
 If you’re not interested, a stop-by is fine.
 Lincoln’s assassination is one of the most significant events of American history and it happened here.